 This demo of the RAT 2 by JJ Tanis does a great job of showing its true colors:

 Delay is synonymous with echo.
 It happens when the sound seems to repeat after bouncing off a surface.
 You’ll typically hear it in a large space, like a stadium.
 Delay pedals deliver that magic even when you’re playing in your own bedroom.

-Delay pedals emulate this natural auditory phenomenon.
+Delay emulates this natural auditory phenomenon.
 That’s why a delay pedal is yet another essential, pervasive guitar effect that you’ll hear in all kinds of modern music.